Aircloak/aircloak/air/docs/content/sql/restrictions.md

 The restrictions disallow the usage of any functions or mathematical operations before or after applying an implicit range function.
 The only operations that can be applied are a single `CAST` and any number of aggregators (`MIN`, `MAX`, `COUNT`, `SUM`, `AVG`, `STDDEV`).
-The restrictions apply when an implict range function is used in a `WHERE` or `JOIN` clause, selected in the top-level `SELECT` clause or used in a non-top-level `HAVING` clause.
+The restrictions apply when an implict range function is used in a `WHERE` or `JOIN` clause, selected in the top-level `SELECT` clause or used in a non-top-level `HAVING` clause - see [Top-level HAVING clause](#top-level-having-clause).

 The following functions are treated as implicit range functions: `round`, `trunc`, `date_trunc`, and all date extraction functions (`year`, `month`, `quarter`, `day`, `weekday`, `hour`, `minute`, `second`).